 Day 9 San Cristobal de las Casas

-This morning, your leader will take you on a walking tour of the city, passing impressive cathedrals, green plazas and countless museums.
+This morning, your leader will take you on a walking tour of the city, passing impressive churches, green plazas and countless museums.
 Next, head to the nearby Maya village of San Juan Chamula.
 Nestled in the highlands, this village serves as a marketplace and religious ceremonial centre for the indigenous communities who live in the surrounding hills.
 The local people have retained their traditional way of life and can often be seen wearing their own distinctive, colourful clothes.
 Make the short drive to the next town of Zincantan.
 As you explore with your leader, you'll learn more about these mostly Maya communities.
 Later, during free time back in San Cris, perhaps rent a bike to explore the town further.

 Day 10 Palenque

 Say goodbye to San Cristobal de Las Casas as you head for Palenque and its surrounding jungle.
 It will be an early start to minimise the chance of hitting road closures common in the area.
 There will be a stop or two to stretch your legs, before arriving at the low and wide Agua Azul Waterfalls, which flow slowly over limestone rocks.
 There's time for lunch and a quick dip, so remember to pack your swimsuit!
 Otherwise, enjoy a scenic stroll around the beautiful surroundings, before continuing to Palenque.
-A group dinner is included tonight.

 Day 11 Palenque